Matt-Mallari/ECE-2112-PA-3/README.md

 display(selected_cars)
 print("Shape of selected_cars:", selected_cars.shape)
 ```
-To extract these specific records without hardcoding row indices or writing out long, repetitive OR conditions (such as (cars['Model'] == 'Datsun 710') | (cars['Model'] == 'Lotus Europa')), the .isin() method is utilized.
+To extract these specific records without hardcoding row indices or writing out long, repetitive OR conditions (such as `(cars['Model'] == 'Datsun 710')` | `(cars['Model'] == 'Lotus Europa'))`, the `.isin()` method is utilized.
 This function vectorizes the conditional check, generating a single Boolean mask array that flags True for any row where the Model matches a value inside the target_models list.

-By passing both this Boolean mask and the target_cols list directly into the .loc[row_indexer, column_indexer] accessor, Pandas executes a highly efficient two-dimensional slice.
+By passing both this Boolean mask and the target_cols list directly into the `.loc[row_indexer, column_indexer]` accessor, Pandas executes a highly efficient two-dimensional slice.
 It dynamically filters the rows based on the True condition matches and simultaneously subsets the dataset down to the five requested column labels.
 This approach ensures the original index ordering is preserved while discarding unwanted data.

 Finally, evaluating the .shape attribute acts as a structural validation check, confirming that the resulting matrix has successfully been filtered down to exactly 3 rows and 5 columns (3, 5) as mandated by the problem requirements.

-To see the main Python program for Experiment 3, click this link https://github.com/Matt-Mallari/ECE-2112-PA-2/blob/main/ECE2112_PA2.ipynb, download the .ipynb file, open it in Jupyter Notebook, and run all cells.
+To see the main Python program for Experiment 3, click this link https://github.com/Matt-Mallari/ECE-2112-PA-3/blob/main/ECE_2112_PA3.ipynb, download the .ipynb file, open it in Jupyter Notebook, and run all cells.

-Moreover, the `.npy` file for each respective array can be viewed here https://github.com/Matt-Mallari/ECE-2112-PA-2/tree/main/NumPy%20Files.
+Moreover, the `cars.csv` file utilized for data frame creation can be found here: https://github.com/Matt-Mallari/ECE-2112-PA-3/blob/main/cars.csv.
-Furthermore,

 ### **README File Version History**
 * 2026, September 10: Repository Created